-A student wishing to withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar; the student must submit a copy of the request to their Academic Success Counselor and Financial Aid Advisor.
-Should the student withdraw from the University prior to the end of a module or semester, the official transcript will reflect a "W" (withdrawal) grade for all courses.
+A student wishing to Officially Withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar, and copying the Academic Success Counselor or Advisor and Financial Aid Advisor.
+Should the student withdraw from the University prior to the end of a module or semester, the official transcript will reflect a "W" (withdrawal) grade for all attempted courses in that term.